Shervi28/Basic2D/README.md

 * [ ] Gravitational attraction.
 * [ ] And whataver ideas you have :)

+> To help support Basic2D, feel free to point out bugs and issues in the engine!!!

 ## Credits
 HUGE thanks to @shiffman for inspiring me to make this physics engine!!!